-About a year ago I decided to make order in my daily work and routine.
-It was nearly six months since I had started my studies and research and there was a ton of delayed tasks which I had no idea how to keep up with.
-But the most annoying and harmful thing was the stress and the realization I might never find time to clear my to-do list.
+About a year ago, I decided to organize my life.
+It had been nearly six months since I had started my studies, and I had a ton of delayed tasks that I didn’t how to keep up with.
+But the most annoying and harmful thing was the realization I might never find time to clear my to-do list.

-So I started looking for solutions and a programmer friend of mine suggested several to-do list and project managing apps and told me I could use Toggl to track project times showing me how he used Toggl to work remotely with his team.
+So I started looking for solutions.
+A programmer friend of mine suggested several to-do and project managing apps, including Toggl.
+He told me I could use Toggl to track project times and showed me how he used Toggl to work remotely with his team.

 “I thought my average sleeping time was about five hours a day but it was way more, actually it was more than eight hours a day!”

-I have the impression that most Toggl users, use it for tracking time in joint work projects and not for tracking personal life habits.
-During my studies I read Charles Duhigg’s “The power of Habit” and according to this book I’ve had to find my most important habit and made a proper habit loop (Cue, Routine, Reward) for it so that this habit could affect my other habits.
+I have the impression that most use Toggl for tracking time in joint work projects and not for tracking personal life habits.
+During my studies I read Charles Duhigg’s “The Power of Habit” and according to this book I’ve had to find my most important habit and made a proper habit loop (Cue, Routine, Reward) so that this habit could affect my other habits.

-I knew that my most important drive was getting up from sleep before seven o’clock but I always ended up confused in between tasks.
+I knew that my most important thing for me was getting up before seven o’clock but I always ended up confused in between tasks.
 I decided to start making order to my sleep.
 I assigned Toggl’s red button in the mobile app to the cue and I forced myself to start the timer every night at 22:45 and go to bed and get up at 4:40 in the morning (Routine).
 The reward was a hot cup of coffee that I wouldn’t drink if I hadn’t done my routine.